rajneeshm49/knplabs-rajneesh/README.md

 STEPS TO RUN
 1. git clone "https://github.com/rajneeshm49/knplabs-rajneesh.git"

-2. cd knplabs
+2. cd knplabs-rajneesh

-1.need to execute the db scripts present in rajneesh.sql file in root folder
+3. composer install

 2. Need to run "php myscript.php" in root folder.
 This script imports data from github api and imports into mysql.